Les Paul: Later career

 In 1965, Paul went into semi-retirement, although he did return to his studio occasionally.
 He and Ford had divorced at the end of 1964 after she became tired of touring.
 One of Paul's most recognizable recordings from then through the mid-1970s was an album for London Records/Phase 4 Stereo, Les Paul Now (1968), on which he updated some of his earlier hits.
 Paul played the initial guitar track, and George Barnes laid down the additional tracks while Paul engineered in his home studio.
 He also recorded two albums, Chester and Lester (1976) and Guitar Monsters (1978), for RCA Victor, comprising a meld of jazz and country improvisation with guitar virtuoso Chet Atkins, backed by some of Nashville's celebrated studio musicians.

 In 1969 Paul produced the album Poe Through the Glass Prism for RCA.
 The album featured songs based on Edgar Allan Poe's writing by the northeastern Pennsylvania band the Glass Prism.
 The album produced a single titled "The Raven" that appeared on Billboard's Hot 100.

 As years progressed Paul played at slower tempos with a large pick that was easier to hold in his arthritic hand.
 In 2006, at the age of 90, he won two Grammy Awards at the 48th Annual Grammy Awards for his album Les Paul & Friends: American Made World Played.
 He also performed every Monday night at Manhattan's Iridium Jazz Club with guitarist Lou Pallo, bassist Paul Nowinski (and later, Nicki Parrott), and guitarist Frank Vignola and for a few years, pianist John Colianni.
 Paul, Pallo and Nowinski also performed at Fat Tuesdays.

 Composer Richard Stein sued Paul for plagiarism, charging that Paul's "Johnny (is the Boy for Me)" was taken from Stein's 1937 song "Sanie cu zurgălăi" (Romanian for "Sleigh with Bells").
 In 2000, a cover version of "Johnny" by Belgian musical group Vaya Con Dios that credited Paul prompted another action by the Romanian Musical Performing and Mechanical Rights Society.

+Paul played a regular Monday night gig at the Iridium Nightclub from 1996 until his death.